A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models

-We call this map a \bi{randomized reduced form}, as it explicitly captures the causal structure between the outcome $Y$ and the exogenous payoff state $W$.
-We define the space of reduced forms as follows:
+We call $\rho_\sigma$ a \bi{(randomized) reduced form}.
+It is induced by a decision rule $\sigma$ through the given information structure $\alpha$.
+The randomized reduced form $\rho_\sigma$ summarizes the causal relationship between the outcome and the payoff state according to the decision rule $\sigma$ of the players.

-where we recall that $\Sigma$ denotes the space of decision rules introduced in Section \ref{subsec: a finite-player bayesian game}.
-Given a Bayeisan game $G = (B,I)$, we define

-and consider the \bi{reduced form selection rule of game $G$}, denoted by $\gamma(\cdot\mid w)$, as a conditional probability measure on $\mathcal{R}_{\mathsf{BCE}}(G)$ defined as: for each (Borel) set $D \subset \mathcal{R}$,\footnote{We can topologize the set of conditional distributions as in Appendix \ref{app:B} below.
-Once we assume that $\mathcal{R}$ is Borel under this topology, the integral over $\mathcal{R}$ is well defined in the standard way.}